gyshan/gyshan.github.io/_posts/2020-06-30-differences-between-RPKM-FPKM-and-TPM.md

-In summary, if you want to choose a normalization method, I would recommend TPM.
+In summary, if you would like to choose a normalization method, The TPM could be your choice.